Understanding the 2026 meal voucher increase

 Because meal vouchers stay exempt from social security contributions and withholding tax - provided the statutory conditions are met - the benefit reaches employees without the usual fiscal burden.

 For employers, the tax treatment also improves significantly.
-The deduction per voucher doubles from €2 to €4, provided the nominal value exceeds €8 (final provisions to be confirmed).
+The deduction per voucher doubles from €2 to €4, provided the employer contribution is €8.91.
 This makes the cost-benefit calculation more attractive than it's been previously.

 The implementation considerations

-The meal voucher increase coincides with the announced abolition of eco-vouchers (maximum €250 annually), sport vouchers, and culture vouchers on 1 January 2026.
-However, no legal initiative has yet been taken to abolish these vouchers.
-This creates a purchasing power gap that employees may feel acutely.
 The increase in meal vouchers is optional and depends on your organisation's circumstances and strategy; if you choose to proceed, precision is key.

 • Your existing agreements matter